WELCOME TO THE DEPARTMENT OF EMERGENCY & CUSTOMER COMMUNICATIONS

-In 2019, DECC handled more than 500,000 combined calls and service requests, and 70,000 of those calls were for 911 emergency services.
-The City’s public safety telecommunicators are committed and dedicated to helping every caller through any emergency, 24 hours a day, seven days a week.
+In 2020, DECC handled more than 500,000 combined calls and service requests, and 360,000 of those calls were for 911 emergency services.
+The City’s public safety telecommunicators are committed and dedicated to helping every caller through any emergency, 24 hours a day, 7 days a week.
 For these dedicated professionals, their customers’ worst day is their workday.

-On Monday, February 24th, ALEX 311 officially launched!
-The new 311 Initiative marks a major milestone for DECC.
-It's our departments mission and commitment to meet customers where they are and make government services more accessible.
-With this new initiative, it is our hope that customers fully embrace the new digital options for submitting service requests and seeking information on city services and programs within the City of Alexandria.
+On February 24th, ALEX 311 turned one!
+2021 marks a major milestone for ALEX 311 as we strive to meet and exceed our departments mission and commitment to meet customers where they are and make government services more accessible.
+After one year of serving throughout the pandemic, it is our hope that customers have fully embraced the new digital options for submitting service requests and seeking information on city services and programs within the City of Alexandria.
 ALEX 311 gives customers an easier way to interact and connect to more than 175 City services, whether via online, mobile app, social media or by calling 311.
-Read more about 311.

 - TEXT TO 911

 Text-to-911 is available in Alexandria.
 Text-to-911 is a great option for people who have difficulty speaking, are deaf, hard of hearing, or in a situation where speaking to a 911 professional via phone is not possible or dangerous.
 Remember, CALL IF YOU CAN, TEXT IF YOU CANT.
 One of our well-trained communications officers are here to help.
 However, we would still prefer that callers call when they can, and text when it is nearly impossible to call.
 Learn More